ctkjose/exc_docs/fte_ref_callbacks.md

 When a callback is accepted you can use a traditional `function` or a `closure`.

-EXC also allows one more special syntax for callbacks that reference an object similar to the syntax of PHP's [call_user_func_array](https://php.net/manual/en/function.call-user-func-array.php).
+In we can use an array to reference a callback from object.
+This is similar to the syntax of PHP's [call_user_func_array](https://php.net/manual/en/function.call-user-func-array.php).
 The array is a simple array with two elements.
 The first element is the object and the second element is a function or a string with the name of a function.

 ```js
 var callback = [MyObject, "doThis"];